Grow at Home Kit FAQ

 How do I harvest my mushrooms?
 For Oysters, Lion's Mane, Chestnut, and Pioppino, you can usually just twist the mushroom clusters from the kit.
 If you'd rather use a knife and cut them, that's fine too!
 For Shiitake, it's easiest to use clippers or a knife.
 Cut at the base of the stem.

 For the humidity tent, what type of bag should I use?
 Use a large plastic bag with plenty of 1/2 inch holes placed in it.
 You may choose to use a plastic basket as a frame for the bag (to prop the bag up if it is not thick and stiff!).
 Spray the inside of the bag daily to create a humid home for your mushroom kit.

 Do the mushrooms grow all at the same time?
 Usually the mushrooms come in flushes all at once.
 If some mushrooms seem to be maturing at a faster rate than the rest, harvest those before their caps flatten, and wait a day or two to harvest the remaining mushrooms.

-When attempting my second fruiting's should I take the block out of the bag (Oysters, Pioppino, Chestnuts), do I soak them in the bag?
+When attempting my second fruiting, should I take the block out of the bag (Oysters, Pioppino, Chestnuts) or do I soak them in the bag?
 Do not take the block out of the bag.
 When you soak your blocks, make sure to let the water drain from the slit so there is no standing water inside the bag.
 Just tip it upside-down and let the water drain.
 Restart your regiment of spraying the block daily.